 It seems the older you are in the recording industry, the more credibility you have, and for a good reason.
 An engineer who has been working since the 80s has seen the transition from tape machines to Napster and the first two channel interface in just a couple years.
 If someone has been working that long and been able to stay relevant, it’s a huge accomplishment in an industry that’s known to chew you up and spit out without any remorse.

-As I mentioned in “[More] Things I wish I learned sooner about audio engineering”, there used to be a mentality in the audio industry that trade secrets were just that, secrets.
-Only the select few that were included in the inner circle would get to learn them.
-It wasn’t until the internet that people started to realize giving away these secrets was a good way to pad their pockets with a little extra spending money.
+As I mentioned in “[More] Things I wish I learned sooner about audio engineering,” there used to be a mentality in the audio industry that trade secrets were just that, secrets.
+Only the select few included in the inner circle would get to learn them.
+It wasn’t until the internet that people started to realize giving away these secrets was an excellent way to pad their pockets with a little extra spending money.

 What I’ve learned from the older generation of engineers, that I see younger engineers sometimes lack, is going out of their way to be unique and original.
 In a world where everyone can have the same plugin, it’s uniqueness that will set your sounds and productions apart from the rest of the engineers using the same cracked version of RCompressor as you.
 I’m not saying you have to be Sylvia Massey and record drums through a garden hose (you’d be cooler if you did though).
 But, if you can use a weird guitar pedal as an insert or record vocals through a cassette player, then you’ll at least be able to include a sonic footprint that is uniquely your own.
 Not many people have that weird guitar pedal, and I doubt anyone is using the same cassette deck to saturate a vocal track.